awslabs/amazon-s3-data-replication-hub-plugin/README.md

 In this new V2 release (v2.x.x), we are expecting below known issues:

 - Google GCS is not yet supported (If you have such requirement, you will need to use release v1.x.x)
-- The download of the command line tool in China regions might be unstable

 If you have such requirement, please raise an issue in Github, we will prioritize our work accordingly.